modlfo/vultjs/README.md

 ![Vult](http://modlfo.github.io/vult/images/VultH.png?raw=true "Vult")

-This is a fairly up-to-date JavaScript version of the Vult compiler that can be run with node.js.
+This is the JavaScript version of the Vult compiler that can be run with node.js.
+This is a command line application if you want to use it as a node.js library use instead [vultlib](https://www.npmjs.com/package/vultlib).

 You can find the full project in https://github.com/modlfo/vult